-- Express opinions and participate in discussions in an informed manner as knowledge seekers committed to informed decision-making; - Express themselves in a manner, tone and words that demonstrate mutual respect for colleagues, and reveals a good balance between assertiveness and courtesy; - Demonstrate awareness and appreciation of, and the ability to adapt to, different cultures, personalities, and modes of expression; and - Demonstrate the ability to listen to and assimilate what others are saying or asking, and the ability to react appropriately under the given circumstances.
+- Communication Skills and Cultural Awareness.
+ICANN Board members need to be able to express themselves clearly and listen carefully both within the Board and in the broader community, in both cases with an open mind and sensitivity to cultural diversity.
+Board members must be able to: - Initiate and engage in dialogue and express opinions without tending to dominate all dialogue; - Express opinions and participate in discussions in an informed manner as knowledge seekers committed to informed decision-making; - Express themselves in a manner, tone, and words that demonstrate and engender mutual respect for colleagues, and reflect a good balance between assertiveness and courtesy; - Demonstrate awareness and appreciation of, and the ability to adapt to, different cultures, personalities, and modes of expression; and - Demonstrate the ability to listen to and assimilate what others are saying or asking, and the ability to react appropriately under the given circumstances; - Work effectively in telephonic or video conferencing settings where participants are distributed globally and collaboration via Internet tools such as instant messaging and web conferencing.